mph-/lcapy/doc/expressions.rst

 - `symbols` returns dictionary of symbols used in the expression keyed by their names

 - `val` returns floating-point number (as Lcapy expression) if expression can be evaluated (see also `fval`, `cval`, and `evalf()`)

+ - `value` Return value that can be represented as a Python int, float, or complex object

 - `var` returns the underlying SymPy symbol representing the domain